 Sorry, no Silver Certificates accepted.”

-You could round up or round down to the nearest 10 cents, depending on how generous you want to appear.
+You could round up or round down to the nearest 10 cents, depending on how generous you want to be.
 Because 95% of the citizenry now carries a smartphone that puts a calculator right at their fingertips.
 Most of your buyers will want to pay you in FRNs, but a few of them that have heard of your pricing method will start to bring you silver dimes, quarters, and half dollars from their collections, to spend.
 As I see it, this pricing strategy has five advantages:

 - It is a quite pointed object lesson in “funny money” economics for your buyers.